A Thermodynamic Structure of Asymptotic Inference

 \section{Information gain and efficiency}

 An important concept in thermodynamics is the efficiency by which energy supplied to a system can be converted into useful work.
 The analogous question in inference concerns the efficiency with which information can be acquired through sampling.
-In classical estimation theory, this efficiency is constrained by the Cram\'er--Rao bound together with the additivity of Fisher information, which implies that estimator variance decreases marginally as the sample size $m$ grows.
+In asymptotic estimation theory, estimator variance decreases with sample size as $1/m$ under asymptotic normality; the Cram\'er--Rao bound provides the corresponding efficient limit when regularity conditions hold.
 Fisher's information, however, is not a measure of uncertainty in the literal sense; it characterizes the curvature of the log-likelihood.
 By contrast, Shannon entropy provides an axiomatic measure of uncertainty, but is typically defined for fixed probability distributions and does not by itself encode how uncertainty changes with sampling.
 In (\ref{entropyH}), $H$ couples Fisher with Shannon information through an equation of uncertainty that is explicitly parameterized by sample size, allowing uncertainty reduction and inferential efficiency to be treated within a single state-space framework.
 Next we explore how this function shapes information gain and efficiency.